Photo with actual colours as seen from the air between Cowra and Canberra returning to Canberra just after sunset

 IR-GIS ® processes and archives input messages in real-time, both for display and historical archive and pull-back.
 We support the same speeds for archive and display - the design goal is 1200 Reports per second with an average of 96 bytes per real-time message.

-Semantically equivalent forms of messages are employed for archive and dispay, and our messages attributes are characterised into:
+Semantically equivalent forms of messages are employed for archive and dispay, and our message attributes are characterised into:

 - identifying attributes,

 and represent quite compact formats that are user extensible.
 Any additional attributes supplied in the input message stream are automatically available in the viewer,

 and automatically presentable in the infoTool, without the need to code any changes.

 Why would you use the IR-GIS ® product suite?

 IR-GIS ® HPS provides large-scale long-term data retention.

 IR-GIS ® MapView provides large-scale display of many position reports.